kbgassaway/DADA/final.md

 ![Lernaean4](Lernaean4.JPG)
 <br><br>

-I decided to use Burp Suite to intercept the POST, which requires setting up a proxy server in the browser settings.
+I decided to use Burp Suite to intercept the POST request.
+Burp Suite is a web application security testing application, that offers a free Community version that is capable of intercepting requests and responses, making repeat requests, editing requests, decoding, and lots more (https://portswigger.net/burp).
+Intercepting requests requires setting up a proxy server in the browser settings.
 Once the proxy server was set, I navigated to Proxy and Intercept in Burp Suite and turned Intercept to on.
 Then, when back to the login page I entered some garbage and submitted.
 The POST was intercepted and we see the request to the website, including the destination IP address and port number.

 ![Lernaean5](Lernaean5.JPG)
 <br><br>